-24 Graham v.
+&lt;sup>24 Graham v.
 Florida, 560 US 48 (2010).

-25 Miller v.
-Alabama, 567 US (2012).
+&lt;sup>25 Miller v.
+Alabama, 567 US \\\\ (2012).

-26 JDB v.
+&lt;sup>26 JDB v.
 North Carolina, 564 US (2011).

-27 Diatchenko v.
+&lt;sup>27 Diatchenko v.
 District Attorney for the Suffolk District, 466 Mass.
 655 (2013).

-28 Diatchenko and another v.
+&lt;sup>28 Diatchenko and another v.
 District Attorney for the Suffolk District, 471 Mass.
 12 (2015).

-29 Commonwealth v.
+&lt;sup>29 Commonwealth v.
 Magnus M., 461 Mass.
 459 (2012).

-30 Commonwealth v.
+&lt;sup>30 Commonwealth v.
 Humberto H., 466 Mass.
 562 (2013).

-31 Commonwealth v.
+&lt;sup>31 Commonwealth v.
 Ilya I., 470 Mass.
 625 (2015).

-development.
+In addition to the judiciary's reflection of the fourth wave, recent changes in practice have been influenced, at least in part, by these new brain science understandings of adolescent development.
 With the passage of H.1432 on September 18, 2013, Massachusetts raised the age of juvenile court jurisdiction to include 17 year olds.
 Additionally, state law has moved away from the 'zero tolerance' school discipline laws that contributed to the 'school to prison' pipeline.
 As of 1 July 2014, student rights around suspension and expulsion have been extended with the goal of retaining students in school.
 Mass.
 Gen. Laws c.
 71, s.
 37H, 37H 1⁄2 and 37H 3⁄4.
 This change coincided with efforts at the federal level on the issue of school discipline.
 On a process level, the state's Department of Youth Services partnered with the public defender office's Youth Advocacy Division to provide counsel at juvenile parole revocation hearings.
 In addition, there are ad hoc alternatives to typical processes, such as the Lowell Juvenile Court restorative justice project.
 34

-The crest of interest in new frameworks for juvenile justice coincides with interest in general criminal justice reform.35 Recent events of police violence (from Ferguson, Missouri, to Baltimore, Maryland) against African-American civilians highlight the increasing frustration with "business as usual."
-President Obama36 and political candidates37 in the United States speak of criminal justice reform-away from punitive measures-and open acceptance of the problem of over-incarceration.
+The crest of interest in new frameworks for juvenile justice coincides with interest in general criminal justice reform.
+Recent events of police violence (from Ferguson, Missouri, to Baltimore, Maryland) against African-American civilians highlight the increasing frustration with "business as usual."
+President Obama and political candidates in the United States speak of criminal justice reform-away from punitive measures- and open acceptance of the problem of over-incarceration.